Concrete That Looks Like Wood Floors

 STEP 1: Clean the Concrete Surface

-First, clean the floor with a light Concrete Cleaner & Degreaser solution.
-Thoroughly scrub & rinse all residues from the surface and allow the floor to dry.
+First, clean the floor with a light ProClean concrete cleaner and degreaser solution.
+Then, thoroughly scrub and rinse all residues from the surface and allow the floor to dry.

 STEP 2: Mix Concrete Overlay

-- Slowly pour the contents of a 50 lb. box of overlay into the bucket while mixing continuously with a drill mixer.
+- Slowly pour the contents of a 50-pound box of overlay into the bucket while mixing continuously with a drill mixer.

 - For best results, use a birdcage, high-shear paddle for bucket mixing.